 When a doctor’s office is looking to offer translated versions of intake forms, it’s necessary to secure the services of professional medical translators as opposed to using automatic translation.

-Professional medical translators have expertise in both language and subject, meaning they understand how to communicate the proper medical terminology to patients in other languages.
-This will result in a more accurate translation of a doctor’s intake forms and help prevent any potentially dangerous miscommunication or incorrectly entered information.
+Professional medical translators like those at Accredited Language have expertise in both language and subject, meaning they understand how to communicate the proper medical terminology to patients in other languages.
+This results in a more accurate translation of a doctor’s intake forms and helps prevent any potentially dangerous miscommunication or incorrectly entered information.

 And since accurate translation is more likely to build confidence in new patients and make them more comfortable with the doctor, everyone benefits.

-Take the first step toward ensuring the health, safety and comfort of your patients and contact Accredited Language for professional medical form translation.
+Take the first step toward ensuring the health, safety, and comfort of your patients and contact Accredited Language for professional medical translation.